 A Chance to Learn Basic Russian

-Leader in waiting Andy Geddes
+Leader Andy Geddes

 As well as leading our two Italian language groups, I have long had an interest in other modern languages.
 One of these is Russian, which I studied at school up to “O” level standard.
 My skills have become rather rusty over the years since, and I have recently decided that it’s time to do some serious revision to get back into practice.
 In planning this, the thought occurred to me that this was also an opportunity for any other U3A members with an interest in the language who would like to accompany me on that journey.